run2bizdocs/documentation/en-us/docs/4biz-helium/initial-settings/navigation-and-user-interface.md

 Figure 3 – Main menu screen

-Clicking on the main navigation menu, it'll present all the features that CITSmart offers.
+Clicking on the main navigation menu, it'll present all the features that 4biz offers.

 -   **1**: search bar of the functionality, accessible via menu;

 -   **2**: access to settings for maintaining flows;

--   **3**: it has all 13 Certified Processes of the CITSmart;
+-   **3**: it has all 13 Certified Processes of the 4biz;

 -   **4**: the integrated management has functionalities that help in the management of the processes;

--   **5**: it presents basic registers to start CITSmart, such as users, location, besides being able to register and edit menus within the system;
+-   **5**: it presents basic registers to start 4biz, such as users, location, besides being able to register and edit menus within the system;

 -   **6**: it has data to manage the Experience Center, which is portal customizable